chuck-a-knight58/Trenton-Computer-Festival/readme.md

 Jupyter notebook is here
 https://github.com/chuck-a-knight58/Trenton-Computer-Festival

-Notebooks published to and hosted on Binder
+Notebook not published to or hosted on Binder since it has unique requirements
-TBD

 Double click the file "Program your EV using Python and ODB.ipynb" once Jupyter starts.